ujr/swtools/doc/Tools.md

 Such a tool, in combination with *translit*, *sort*, and *unique*, allows comparing documents against dictionaries for indicating spelling problems or glossary terms.
-But not today.
+Interesting but not implemented here.

 ## Find patterns in lines

-The next tool, called **find**, looks for input lines that match the given *pattern*.
-It corresponds to the well-known Unix grep(1) tool, though for only a limited subset of *regular expressions* and fewer options.
+The next tool, called **find**, looks for input lines that match a given *pattern*.
+It corresponds to the well-known Unix *grep* tool, though for only a limited subset of *regular expressions* and having fewer options.

 Option `-i` ignores case, option `-n` prefixes matched lines with their line number (exercise 5-20), and option `-v` emits